Resolving Insolvency Faster by Recognising Out-of-Court Workouts under the IBC

 The Insolvency and Bankruptcy Code, 2016 (‘Code’) provides for strict time-lines for conclusion of insolvency proceedings.
 However, it is observed that in practice, it takes much longer to resolve insolvency cases than what was envisaged under the Code – a maximum of 330 days.
 The current average of successful resolutions is 394 days and this delay impacts all stakeholders negatively.

-In order to effectuate quick resolutions under the Code, a Report published by Vidhi Centre for Legal Policy, titled Designing a Framework for Pre-Packaged Insolvency Resolution in India: Some Ideas for Reform, builds a case for introduction of pre-packs in India.
+In order to effectuate quick resolutions under the Code, a Report published by Vidhi Centre for Legal Policy, titled Designing a Framework for Pre-Packaged Insolvency Resolution in India: Some Ideas for Reform (linked below), builds a case for introduction of pre-packs in India.

 What are pre-packs?